mehulagg/gitlab/doc/user/application_security/dast/index.md

 - [GitLab Runner](../../../ci/runners/README.md) available, with the
 [`docker` executor](https://docs.gitlab.com/runner/executors/docker.html).
 - Target application deployed.
-For more details, see [Deployment options](#deployment-options).
+For more details, read [Deployment options](#deployment-options).

 ### Deployment options

 Depending on the complexity of the target application, there are a few options as to how to deploy and configure the DAST template.
-A set of example applications with their configurations have been made available in our [DAST demonstrations](https://gitlab.com/gitlab-org/security-products/demos/dast/) project.
+We provided a set of example applications with their configurations in our [DAST demonstrations](https://gitlab.com/gitlab-org/security-products/demos/dast/) project.

 #### Review Apps

 Review Apps are the most involved method of deploying your DAST target application.
 To assist in the process, we created a Review App deployment using Google Kubernetes Engine (GKE).
-This example can be found in our [Review Apps - GKE](https://gitlab.com/gitlab-org/security-products/demos/dast/review-app-gke) project along with detailed instructions in the [README.md](https://gitlab.com/gitlab-org/security-products/demos/dast/review-app-gke/-/blob/master/README.md) on how to configure Review Apps for DAST.
+This example can be found in our [Review Apps - GKE](https://gitlab.com/gitlab-org/security-products/demos/dast/review-app-gke) project, along with detailed instructions in the [README.md](https://gitlab.com/gitlab-org/security-products/demos/dast/review-app-gke/-/blob/master/README.md) on how to configure Review Apps for DAST.